Since 2014, we've had Southwest's Companion Pass.

 Before we go into the business card section, some last few thoughts:

-- You only need to spend $2,000 in the first three months to get the 50,000 point promotions on each card.
-That’s the only time limit.
-The remaining $6,000 you can spread out over the rest of the year, but it’s better to spend it earlier so you’ll have Companion Pass for longer.
+- You only need to spend purchase requirements in the first three months to get the bonus point promotions on each card.
+That's the only time limit.
+The remaining amount you can spread out over the rest of the year, but it's better to spend it earlier so you'll have Companion Pass for longer.

-- The goal is to earn 110,000 Rapid Reward points in a year, so all the other ways of earning them (like flying, renting cars, hotels, etc.) are all in play.
-We focused on the credit cards and putting the points in terms of spending because it was easiest.
-You don’t have to spend $6,000 to get the other 6,000 points, you can earn them in more traditional ways.
+- The goal is to earn 135,000 Southwest Rapid Reward points in a year, so all the other ways of earning them (like flying, renting cars, hotels, etc.) are all in play.
+We focused on the credit cards and putting the points in terms of spending because it was easiest to explain.
+You don't have to spend $6,000 to get the other 6,000 points, you can earn them in more traditional ways.

-- You can change your Companion up to three times in the validity period.
+- You can change your flight Companion up to three times in the validity period.

 - Check out these other Southwest Airline hacks to earn miles easily, like Rapid Rewards Dining and joining Rocketmiles if you stay in a lot of hotels.